Real-Dev-Squad/website-backend/README.md

 - Create a new file: `config/local.js`.
 Override the required config values from `config/development.js` and `config/default.js` into `config/local.js`.
 - Register the application for [GitHub OAuth](https://developer.github.com/apps/building-oauth-apps/authorizing-oauth-apps) to get the `clientId` and `clientSecret`.
 Add the callback URL as `http://<HOSTNAME>:<PORT>/auth/github/callback`
 - Create an application on [FireStore](https://firebase.google.com/docs/firestore) and [generate a service file](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).
 Add the service file with the name `firestore-private-key.json` in the project root.
-- Check your local environment is properly setup by running command `npm run test-config`.
+- Make sure **your** local development setup is working properly by running the following command: `npm run test-config`.

 ## API Documentation:
 - Run the server and navigate to `http://<HOSTNAME>:<PORT>/api-docs` to view the API documentation.